EN / TR

 CELL ORGAN TISSUE METABOLISM CONNECTIVE BIOSPHERE 1:5000 1:50

-Fractal continuity: from intimate to infinite
+Fractal continuity: eight scales from intimate to infinite

 FURNITURE